madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/upload-proofs-in-workfront/upload-a-proof-with-a-basic-workflow.md

 ---
-title: Upload a proof with a basic workflow
+title: How to Upload a Proof with a Basic Workflow
-description:  In this video, learn how to upload a file in Workfront so it generates a proof, add a basic proofing workflow so stakeholders can review and approve the asset, and set a deadline for the proofing review.
+description:  Learn how to upload files as proofs, add a basic proofing workflow for stakeholder review and approval, and set deadlines for proofing review in [!DNL Workfront].
 feature: Workfront
 topics:
 activity: use